MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/control-planes-content.md

 In general, a control plane might have many of the following core responsibilities:

 - Provision and manage the system resources that the system needs to serve the workload, including tenant-specific resources.
 Your control plane might [invoke and orchestrate a deployment pipeline](../approaches/deployment-configuration.yml#tenant-lists-as-configuration-or-data) that's responsible for deployments, or it might run the deployment operations itself.
-- Reconfigure shared resources to be aware of new tenants.
-For example, your control plane might configure network routing to ensure that incoming traffic is [mapped to the correct tenant's resources](map-requests.yml).
+- [Reconfigure shared resources](#manage-shared-components) to be aware of new tenants.
+For example, your control plane might configure network routing to ensure that incoming traffic is [mapped to the correct tenant's resources](map-requests.yml), or you might need to scale your resource capacity.
 - Store and manage the configuration of each tenant.
 - Handle [tenant lifecycle events](tenant-lifecycle.md), including onboarding, moving, and offboarding tenants.
 - Track each tenant's use of your features and the performance of the system.